-Several other positions are available: We are also actively looking for outstanding postdocs, graduate students and undergraduate students with interest in metabolism and/or aging research to work on a variety of other experimental and computational projects using mammalian cell culture and/or C. elegans.
+Several positions are available: We are actively looking for outstanding postdocs, graduate and undergraduate students with interest in metabolism and/or aging research to work on a variety of experimental and computational projects using mammalian cell culture and/or C. elegans.

 Postdocs: A successful postdoc candidate should have a minimum of one first author publication from their PhD and should be competitive for prestigious postdoctoral fellowships such as Helen Hay Whitney, NIH F32, Jane Coffin Childs, Human Frontiers, EMBO or LSRF.
-Please email your CV, cover letter describing why you’re interested in our lab and three reference letters to Denis.
+Please email your CV and cover letter describing why you’re interested in our lab to Denis.